pudge330/digitalocean-spaces-helpers/README.md

 Get list of objects.

-Returns list of objects, false on failure.
+Returns array of objects, false on failure.

 | Name       | Type   | Optional| Description              |
 |------------|--------|---------|--------------------------|